We've come to Delhi to escape Mussoorie's cold for a few days. It's by no means warm in Delhi, but warmth is a relative thing...

 It is evident that the students of GEMS love their mothers very much.
 They are completely engaged in this project, and producing great work.
 Paul will visit the students' villages to take pictures of the moms, so the photos can be included with the stories.
 The finished stories will be shared online, and perhaps published on paper.
 Stay tuned...

-Paul travels 23 km each way on his motorbike to get to end from GEMS.
-Here are a few pictures taken along the way to and from school today.
+motorbike to get to end from GEMS.
+Here are a few pictures taken along the way

 This past week we enjoyed a marvelous opportunity to explore some of the spectacularly beautiful 'Garhwal Himalaya'.
 A major highlight was a hike beyond the tree line to the summit of Chandrashila, above the Tungnath Temple.
 Chandrashila is at an elevation of 4090 metres (13,419 feet), and the panoramic view from the summit was awesome in the truest sense of the word.

 The "trail head" for Chandrashila is the village of Chopta, which is the beginning of a major rock-paved walking road that has been built for Hindu pilgrims.The ancient temple is situated about a kilometre below the Chandrashila summit.
 Although there's an elevation gain of nearly 1,400 metres (4,600 feet) between Chopta and Chandrashila, the hike did not seem overly strenuous.
 The scenic payoff would have been worth far greater effort.
+We've included just a few pictures in the slide show below to give you an idea of the tremendous beauty we experienced--along the trail and on the summit.
+(You may need to view the slide show in full screen mode to see the captions, especially on a handheld device.)

 The two minute video below shows just some of the panoramic view from the summit of Chandrashila.
 We were delighted to learn that the Youtube video editor allowed me to slow down my rather rapid video pan!